ILNumerics Accelerator Compiler (prerelease)

 This way ILNumerics Accelerator gains great freedom to make important decisions autonomously and at runtime.
 It removes the need for static, global program analysis.
 It releases the programmer from implementing low-level, device specific optimizations.
 Programs automatically adopt to any hardware.
 Projects are finished faster, run faster and remain maintainable.

-The initial release of ILNumerics Accelerator focusses on fundamental unary, binary, reduce and generator array instructions.
-Support for more complex instructions, as FFT, linear algebra, optimizations, interpolations, and more is planned.
+The initial release of ILNumerics Accelerator focusses on fundamental unary, binary, reduce and generator array instructions, as well as more complex instructions: FFT, linear algebra, interpolations on the CPU.
 As the ultimate goal all parts of an algorithm comprise of supported ILNumerics array instructions.
 Such regions will be utilizing all parallel compute resources - with optimal efficiency.

 The documentation for ILNumerics Accelerator is structured into the following sections: